 Text messages are used in short message service (SMS) marketing, a type of mobile advertising, to contact customers.
 SMS messages can be delivered to an entire client base or a single consumer, and they can be used to advertise goods or services, provide exclusive deals, or announce future events.

 An additional well-liked technology for managing voice-based campaigns is Outbound Dialler (OBD).
 Businesses can reach a large number of customers at once with pre-recorded voice messages using OBD.
 This might help disseminate information about new goods or services, publicise deals or promotions, or remind people about future events.

 A multi-level OBD attempts to have a conversation with the user while a single-level OBD only deals with basic voice messages.
 While multi-level OBD is more frequently used for payment reminders with the ability to make payments, gather product/service reviews, and collect votes, single-level OBD with voice messages is more common for deals and promotions, crucial announcements, voice OTP, and transaction verification.

-WhatsApp Marketing is a messaging application that enables businesses to communicate with customers and promote their products or services.
+WhatsApp Marketing is a messaging application that enables businesses to communicate with customers and promote their products or services using the WhatsApp API.
 WhatsApp offers a range of features that businesses can use to send targeted messages, such as WhatsApp Business Profiles, WhatsApp Catalogues, WhatsApp chatbot, and WhatsApp Web.
 Additionally, WhatsApp is a popular choice among businesses to communicate with customers because it is a platform that many people already use and are familiar with.